McLysaght-Evolutionary-Genetics/ohnologs-docs/src/content/docs/guides/selection.md

 :::note

-Any non identifier content will be ignored.
-As long as theres a clear structure and your sep is either a , or \t, it should generally work
+Any text that is not a gene or protein identifier will be ignored.
+Generally, most gene list formats *should* work as long as they use commas and tabs to delineate identifiers.

 :::